This topic provides basic information about selecting, copying, pasting, and deleting components in the layout area.

 In the layout, select the component you want to appear on top and move it slightly over the component you want to appear behind it.
 Moving a component slightly over another one makes the top component become a child of the one behind it.
 Notice that the listing of components in the Object Browser changes when you do this.
 The component you move to the top in the layout becomes indented and is listed below the component that is behind it.
 This reflects the new parent and child order.

-For example, selecting and moving this button slightly over the panel ensures that it appears on top of the panel in the GUI.
+For example, selecting and moving this button slightly over the panel ensures that it appears on top of the panel in the UI.

 Note Changing front-to-back positioning of components might change their tabbing behavior.
-See Customize Tabbing Behavior in a GUIDE GUI for more information.
+See Customize Tabbing Behavior in a GUIDE UI for more information.